The development phase

 The Data Train model

-Accordingly, there are three training paths, consisting of individual courses, (in the following referred to as "tracks"), which doctoral students can follow: a path for beginners ("Starter Track", level 1: “understand”) with overview lectures on superordinate topics of both topics of both fields of competence and two tracks ("Operator Tracks", level 2 “apply”) with hands-on workshops, thematically divided into the "Data Steward Track" and the "Data Scientist Track" (see figure below).
+The curriculum is the main driver of the training programme.
+There are three tracks consisting of individual courses that doctoral students can follow: a track for beginners (Starter Track, level 1: “understand”) with overview lectures on generic topics of both fields, RDM and DS, and two tracks (Operator Tracks, level 2 “apply”) with hands-on workshops, thematically divided into theData Steward Track(mainly RDM competences) and theData Scientist Track (mainly DS competences) (cf. Figure above).

-Following this approach, the Data Train training focuses on the research sector and the essential competencies in a target group-specific manner, that researchers need for the FAIR handling of data: Programming skills (R, Python, MATLAB), workflows in FDM (Data management plans, reproducibility, data preparation/processing), innovative software and IT applications (database skills, data provision or extraction from online platforms) - especially also for collaborative work (Git/GitHub).
-The training provided as part of the data steward track is not equivalent to training for professional data stewards.
-The training for professional, subject-specific data stewards, who act in an advisory and coordinating way in scientific institutions is not (entirely) covered by the Data Train program.
+The tasks of a Data Steward differ depending on the discipline, the area of application in science and the local conditions.
+There is agreement that Data Stewards should implement the FAIR principles where a FAIR Data Culture, according to Scholten et al. (2019), needs to be implemented in different sectors of science: (1) infrastructure, (2) management (at a higher-level policy), (3) research.
+Following this approach, the Data Steward Track focuses on the research sector and the essential competencies that researchers need for the FAIR handling of data: programming skills (R, Python, MATLAB), workflows in RDM (data management plans, reproducibility, data preparation/processing), innovative software and IT applications (database skills, data provision and extraction from online platforms) - especially for collaborative cooperation (Git/GitHub).
+This track does not replace a professional training for discipline-specific Data Stewards, who act in an advisory, supportive and coordinating way, in scientific institutions (cf. Figure below).

-In addition, "critical thinking" deemed necessary to appropriately and responsible decision-making about the processing, sharing, and use of data is fostered and therefore, an important component of the entire curriculum addressed by all three tracks (e. g. philosophical reflections on data science, meaningfulness of data, digital ethics, asking right research questions in data science, evaluating AI/ML algorithms, philosophical issues related to data visualization).
+In addition, Critical Thinking deemed necessary to make appropriate and informed decisions about the processing, sharing, and use of data.
+Moreover, across disciplines, a common language should be established that is aware of potential limitations.
+This leads to better acceptance and greater openness towards novel working paths, research approaches and technologies.
+The ethical and legal frameworks of both, RDM and Data Science, should be discussed and critically reflected.
+Therefore, Critical Thinking is an important component of the entire curriculum addressed by all three tracks (e. g. by courses on philosophical reflections on data science, meaningfulness of data, digital ethics, asking right research questions in data science, evaluating AI/ML algorithms, philosophical issues related to data visualisation.